 Soil and Potting

-She needs soil that holds some moisture but drains well and doesn’t compact around her roots.
+Monstera adansonii needs soil that holds some moisture but drains well and does not compact around the roots.
 A standard indoor potting mix works as a base, but it benefits from a generous handful of perlite mixed in to improve drainage and aeration.
-Orchid bark is a good addition too, keeping the mix chunky and loose so her roots have room to breathe.
+Orchid bark is a good addition too, keeping the mix chunky and loose so the roots have room to breathe.

 Repot when you see roots circling the bottom of the pot or pushing out of the drainage holes.
 That usually happens every one to two years.
 Go up one pot size at a time rather than dramatically larger: too much extra soil stays wet for too long between waterings and creates the conditions for root rot even when you’re watering carefully.